Glacier Bay, AK, USA (Cruise-by) cruises

-The Bay is also a vibrant habitat for a rich variety of wildlife.
+Besides the tidal glaciers, for which Glacier Bay is renowned, the area is also a vibrant habitat for a rich variety of wildlife.
 Massive, spouting humpback whales are often spotted breaching and slapping their tails, as pods of orcas silently glide by and huge Steller sea lions bask in the sun on rocky outcrops.
-Along the endless miles of pristine coastline, you may see brown bears, mountain goats, and moose, while the sky is filled with hundreds of bird species, including rare puffins and majestic bald eagles.
+As you sail along the endless miles of pristine coastline, you may see brown bears, mountain goats, and moose, while the sky is filled with hundreds of bird species, including rare puffins and majestic bald eagles.

 To further enrich your experience of this wilderness sanctuary, National Park Service rangers will join you on board and offer deeper insight into this fascinating region.
 They will present you with a host of fascinating facts about the spectacular scenery, glaciers, and wildlife you will see, and inform you about some of the conservation efforts that go on behind the scenes.
 They will also be on hand to answer any questions you may have about this important biosphere reserve.